 It’s been exhilarating; I love it.
 I’m happily going from the end right back to the beginning for a reread: this is my kind of book, and it’s come at exactly the right time.

-OK, so, it’s about people who run a really long way (about 50 to 400 miles) as quickly as they can, despite the terrain (mountains, deserts) where the races are often pitched.
+OK, so, it’s about people who run a really long way (about 50 to 400 miles) as quickly as they can, despite the mountains and deserts where the races are often pitched.

-Christopher McDougall is an American author and journalist who researched into why and how humans push themselves to the limits of endurance, and who became fascinated by the reserved Tarahumara in northwest Mexico.
-These reclusive people live in a harsh, mountain environment where they run for both practical purposes and pleasure — sometimes covering hundreds of miles, wearing only home-made rubber sandals.
+Christopher McDougall is an American author and journalist who researched into why and how humans push themselves to the limits of endurance.
+He became fascinated by the reserved Tarahumara in northwest Mexico, reclusive people living in a harsh, mountain environment where they run for both practical purposes and pleasure — sometimes covering hundreds of miles wearing only home-made rubber sandals.

-McDougall treks down there to interview both the Tarahumara and “Caballo Blanco” (Micah True) — an American runner who followed the Tarahumara home after Colorado’s Leadville 100 one year, to join their community.
-By talking with Tarahumara friends, Caballo Blanco, and other contacts, McDougall observes the Tarahumara running skills and charts the attempts of various coaches to bring Tarahumara runners to North American ultramarathon races.
-As part of this, he covers a brief history of ultramarathon running in the US, and tries to figure out what makes great runners great: is it their sandals?
+McDougall interviews both the Tarahumara and “Caballo Blanco” (Micah True) — an American runner who followed the Tarahumara home after Colorado’s Leadville 100 one year, to join their community.
+By talking with Tarahumara friends, Blanco, and other contacts, McDougall charts the attempts of various coaches to bring Tarahumara runners to North American ultramarathon races.
+As part of this, he covers a brief history of ultramarathon running in the US, and tries to figure out what makes great runners great: their sandals?
 Their training?
-Or their seemingly fundamental joy in running for its own sake?
+Or a fundamental joy in running for its own sake?

 He introduces other US ultrarunners, such as Ann Trason, a prior track runner and biochemist who set the Leadville 100 female course record in 1994.
 A couple of the quotes about her made me smile – not least the author’s views on biochemistry (p.67):